alan8r/tmath300-matrix-calc-project/README.md

 - Lwazi: Gained proficiency in UI design, Git, and matrix operations.
 - Michael: Enhanced skills in app interaction design and seamless function execution.
-- Alan: Strengthened backend development abilities and efficient data handling.
+- Alan: Strengthened frontend development abilities and object oriented programming principles.

 ## How to Use

-1. Clone this repository to your local machine.
+1. Clone this repository or run from the GitHub deployment page linked above.
-2. Open the app and explore various matrix functions.
+2. Open the app and explore various matrix functions and properties.
-3. Use the user-friendly interface to perform matrix operations and analyze properties.
+3. Use the user-friendly interface to perform matrix add, subtract and multiply operations and analyze properties of matrices.

 ## Technologies Used